Smaller. Lighter. Cheaper. Stronger. Faster.

 Today's emerging CAD, CAM and CAE technology supports the collaborative workflow needed to make a significant impact on the design lifecycle, improving operational efficiencies and reducing costs, too.

 With continuing advancements in these tools, work can become a shared process among teams.
-Secure vault servers provide repositories of CAD, CAM and CAE files that can be accessed quickly and efficiently across offices anywhere in the world, so multiple teams can share work with assemblies, parts and drawings to complete their tasks in tandem.
-As one engineer works on proving out the design, another team can take files and conduct stress analysis.
+Secure vault servers provide repositories of CAD, CAM and CAE files that can be accessed quickly and efficiently across offices anywhere in the world, so multiple teams can share work with assemblies,

-Together, the teams can review differences between versions of parts, drawings and drawing parts, and swiftly address design optimizations and improvements, including configurable design variables.
+Together, the teams can review differences between versions of parts,

 Product Data and Lifecycle Management (PDM/PLM) tools manage a dynamic set of engineering files that maintain a history of design changes and helps ensure teams are always working from the most recent data and creating the most recent part.
 When someone checks in project files, these files are immediately accessible to those with permissions to view them; the right people see the right files at the right time.